nilsbrummond/Neverwinter-ACT-Plugin/README.md

 - ACT is found at http://advancedcombattracker.com/
 - D&D Neverwinter is found at http://nw.perfectworld.com/
+- The released version of this plugin can be downloaded from https://s3.amazonaws.com/nw-act-plugin/Neverwinter.cs

 This plugin is based on the version 0.0.5.1 plugin by Antday \<Unique\>, which is based on the STO plugin from Hilbert @ mancom, Pirye @ ucalegon.